dongyuwei/ECDICT/mac_dictionary/README.md

 4. Run `npm install`
 5. Run `npm run build` (this will build and install the dictionary)
 6. In Dictionary > Preferences, scroll to the bottom of the list and activate the *ecdict* dictionary (only required once)

+## Using the dictionary

+* Launch Dictionary and type the english word into the search field
+* Right-click on the english word and choose the _Look Up_ menu item
+  (on a track pad you can also use a Three Finger Tap or Force Click)
+* Press Cmd+Ctrl+D whilst pointing the mouse cursor at the english word to display a popup

 ## Lisence
 This project use `Mozilla Public License Version 2.0`